Studying Law at Goldsmiths provides you with a wide range of skills and can help you on your journey to becoming a Lawyer in the UK.

 If you’re aiming for a career at the bar, you’ll find plenty of opportunities to hone the essential skills you’ll need to represent clients during your studies at Goldsmiths.
 Option modules like Criminal Evidence will complement the insights from legal professionals, and visits to courts to see advocacy in practice, that are built into your degree from the beginning.

 Other career paths

-> Law is a strong foundation for a range of professional careers.
-Goldsmiths’ focus on multidisciplinarity and giving students access to a varied network of professionals will enable you to pursue opportunities in other areas such as human rights and the third sector, the civil service, journalism, media and creative industries, art and cultural heritage litigation or government positions.
+Law is a strong foundation for a range of professional careers.
+Goldsmiths’ focus on multidisciplinarity learning and giving students access to a varied network of professionals will enable you to pursue opportunities in other areas.

-> Make the most of the opportunities here...to complete mini-pupillages, work pro-bono for London law clinics, and be given mock trial experiences in the Royal Courts of Justice.
+Make the most of the opportunities here...to complete mini-pupillages, work pro-bono for London law clinics, and be given mock trial experiences in the Royal Courts of Justice.